 Today, I’m excited to share information on emotional development toys that you can add to your emotional skills toolbox!
+Occupational therapy toys are used to develop skills through play and emotional development is just one of those areas.
 Toys and play are powerful tools to teach children about emotions.
 Add these emotional skills toys to support social emotional learning in kids.

 Emotional Development Toys

 When you take a look at social emotional skills, there is a lot to it!
 Emotional development contributes to one’s ability to regulate behaviors, participate in learning or social situations, make and keep friends, and management of emotions in everyday situations.
 Also, social emotional development is a precursor to learning and has been linked to academic performance.

 Here are more friendship activities to use as well in promoting development of these skills.

 Emotional development occurs from a very young age.
 In fact, social emotional learning develops from infancy!

 This site has some great graphics that break down development of emotional skills by age.

 When you think of emotional development, you probably think about a child’s ability to react and respond to situations with emotional maturity.
 But, in fact, that part of emotional development occurs much later in childhood.
 Social emotional development looks like many things leading up to emotional maturity!

 Emotional development examples include things such as: